data-tangles/band-resources/README.md

 ## Directory Structure
 - **ansible/**: Contains Ansible playbooks for configuring Docker
 - **docker/**: Contains Docker Compose templates for setting up Traefik, WordPress and MySQL
-- **terraform/**: Contains Terraform configurations for setting up Digital Ocean resources.
+- **terraform/**: Contains Terraform configurations for setting up resources.

 ## Getting Started
 To get started with these modules, you will need to have Terraform installed on your machine.
 You can download Terraform from the [official website](https://www.terraform.io/downloads.html).